 Paradoxically, though, photography is also extremely subjective.
 Who or what do you take a photo of?
 At what time?
 From which angle?
 Which details do you include in the frame, or exclude from it?
 What kind of camera do you use?
 Lens?
-Photoshop and Lightroom aside, a photograph might show the way things were within the frame at one specific moment in time, but it can’t show the full picture of what was going on.
+Lighting?
+Photoshop and Lightroom aside, a photograph might show the way things were within the frame at one specific moment in time, but it can never communicate a complete picture of what was going on.
 A series might begin to fill in some of the gaps that a single photograph leaves, but even a series or a book will be edited to take the viewer in a certain direction, ultimately creating a type of selective reality that the photographer wants the viewer to experience visually.

 It doesn’t really say anything or It doesn’t tell a story are phrases I’ve heard many people say as they’re critiquing photos, typically as justification as to why a photograph shouldn’t be used in a certain context.
 At best, such a phrase is a polite way for a person to express genuine dislike of a photograph even though he or she cannot at the time fully enunciate the reasons for such dislike.
 At worst, it can be used as a cop-out to dismiss a photograph without going through a critical discussion or evaluation of the photograph in question.

 Some photographs require more context than others in order for the viewer to extract meaning, and it could certainly be argued that such photographs are less useful in specific commercial use-cases.
 The opposite statement is also true: photographs that require less context for the viewer to extract meaning can be more useful for specific commercial use-cases.
 Put simply, different situations require different photographs, and in that way, some photographs are “better” than others.